-In one match Lo Celso can look like the perfect player for Spurs to build their midfield around, the next he can watch the game pass him by.
+In some matches Lo Celso looked like the perfect player for Spurs to build their midfield around, in others he watched the game pass him by completely.

 The former Espanyol goalkeeper is best known for his performances against city rivals Barcelona, as well as some of the most blatant shithousing from a goalkeeper since Jens Lehmann.

 He joined Spurs on a season-long loan in the 2016-17 season but failed to make a single appearance, not even in the League Cup, as he sat behind Hugo Lloris and Michel Vorm.

 The Belgian’s transfer from Atletico Madrid back in the summer of 2015 remains a contentious one for Southampton, who had an option to sign the centre-back permanently after an impressive loan spell at St Mary’s.

 Despite the threat of legal action from Saints, Atletico cancelled the option and took Spurs’ higher offer, and he became an important servant for the north Londoners, forming a formidable partnership with his compatriot Jan Verthonghen at the back.